How we helped a tech leader build an automated healthcare app for care teams

 Getting to know Flutter

-Flutter is a relatively young, open-source SDK designed by Google for the development of iOS and Android apps.
+Flutter is an open-source SDK designed by Google for the development of iOS and Android apps.
 It uses the Dart programming language, compiling this into binary, platform-specific code, ensuring the high performance of all apps developed.
 By the time the Medcorder project took off, Flutter was still at the pre-alpha stage.
 This posed certain challenges and risks, but Evrone was committed to trying out this new technology and bringing the idea to life.

 As the project progressed, Flutter grew and changed in an extremely dynamic way.
 Keeping the toolkit up-to-date was a kind of kung fu in its own right.
 Fortunately, the goal of Google’s engineers was to make the learning curve of the platform a gradual one, providing developers with thorough documentation and a wide range of resources.
 The documentation features specific sections where users can learn the platform’s basics in a manner tailored to their particular field of expertise.